eddiegaoo/eddiegaoo.github.io/_pages/about.md

 Research Interests
 ======
-I am broadly interested in machine learning, data management, systems, and their intersections.
-Currently, my research is centered on optimizing inference serving of large language models (LLMs).
-Currently, I am working on RL Infra.
+Duing my PhD study, I was broadly interested in machine learning, data management, systems, and their intersections.
+Currently, my focus is on RL Infra.

 Publications